Webinar Recap: The True Cost of a Cyber Incident

 During this session we discussed:

-• The less visible consequences of cyber incidents, including hardware recovery, regulatory fines, legal fees, reputational damage, customer churn, and emotional distress, with examples from real-world claims.
+• The less visible consequences of cyber incidents, including hardware recovery, regulatory fines, legal fees, reputational damage, customer churn, and emotional distress, supported by real-world insurance claim data showing how quickly recovery costs can escalate.

-• A technical analysis of common attack vectors, including VPN and RDP exposures, credential compromise, lateral movement, and the use of remote management tools, illustrating how attackers infiltrate and propagate within networks.
+• A technical analysis of common attack vectors—from VPN and RDP exposures to credential compromise, lateral movement, and the misuse of remote management tools—illustrating how attackers infiltrate and move within networks.

-• Steps organizations should take after a cyber incident, including immediate notification of insurance carriers, the importance of forensics, and the risks of delayed or improper reporting.
+• The critical steps organizations should take after a cyber incident, including immediate notification of insurance carriers, engaging forensics teams, and avoiding delayed or improper reporting, which can jeopardize coverage and recovery.

-• Essential cybersecurity measures, the importance of comprehensive cyber insurance, and common pitfalls in policy applications, with recommendations for technical controls and policy selection.
+• Essential cybersecurity measures and the importance of comprehensive cyber insurance, highlighting common policy pitfalls and recommendations for technical controls that strengthen both security and insurability.

 We wrapped up the session with an interactive Q&A session with attendees and panelists which we’re sharing with you below: